sbordeyne/plugins-nodejs-sdk/README.md

 ### Instance Context

 A plugin instance can have a configuration that will change the way it will process Requests.
-As a plugin will be called numerous time to process Requestsbut its configuration is retrieved only once every 30 seconds for performance reasons.
+As a plugin will be called numerous time to process Requests but its configuration is retrieved only once every 30 seconds for performance reasons.

 Note: The plugin instance configuration can be done through mediarithmics console or by API.